Places in Slovakia

 Dial 155 and ask for an ambulance.

-There is an increased risk of tick bites from April to October.
-For more information read insect and tick bite avoidance.
+See what health risks you’ll face in Slovakia, including an increased risk of tick bites from April to October.

 Medication